 Many women have frequent spotting or light bleeding in addition to their periods for the first 3-6 months after they have had Mirena inserted.
 Overall, you are likely to have a gradual reduction in the number of bleeding days and in the amount of blood loss.
 Some women eventually find that their periods stop altogether.

-If you are using Mirena with oestrogen replacement therapy, a non-bleeding pattern is likely to develop during the first year of use.
+If you are using Mirena with estrogen replacement therapy, a non-bleeding pattern is likely to develop during the first year of use.

 Tell your doctor if bleeding remains heavy or irregular.

 Perforation or penetration of the wall of the womb may occur, most often during placement of Mirena, although it may not be detected until sometime later.
 The risk of perforation increases in breastfeeding women and in postpartum (after giving birth) insertions.
 The risk may also be increased in women with a fixed retroverted uterus (tilted womb).
 If this happens, the IUS must be removed as soon as possible.
 You may need surgery to have Mirena removed.
 If you experience excessive pain or bleeding after insertion, tell your doctor immediately.

 It is very rare to become pregnant while using Mirena.
 However, if you become pregnant while using Mirena, the risk of an ectopic pregnancy (where the foetus is carried outside of your womb) is increased